absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

  - `--help`
     > Flag.
-    > Display the command signature, description and available options and flags
+    > Display the command signature, description, and available options and flags

  - `--version`